Steve Harvey Calls Golden State Warriors ‘Gorillas’ Which Reveals Disney Double Standard, Clay Travis Claims

 In the same interview, Harvey apparently also predicted the Cavaliers would win the championship in seven games, which obviously is not going to happen since Cleveland is down 0-3 after last night’s loss.

-As every NBA fans is aware, the Cavs should have or likely would have prevailed in Game 1 absent a missed George Hill free throw and a J.R.
+As every NBA fan is aware, the Cavs should have or likely would have prevailed in Game 1 absent a missed George Hill free throw and a J.R.
 Reed gaffe about not knowing the score at the end of regulation.
 Game 3 was also winnable for the LeBron James-led Cavs.

 Last night Steve Harvey went on @espn & called the Golden State Warriors players gorillas.
 Yet @espn fired @dougadlertennis for using the word guerrilla during a Venus Williams match.
 On Disney double standards: https://t.co/STJWPWU0FP